-The concept of 'context' has qualities rather like those of the concept of 'stressor'.
-A stressor is simply anything that causes stress-a deviation or distortion of a system from its normal state.
-A traffic jam might be a stressor upon one particular person, but have no such effect, or a different effect, upon another person.
-A sport fishery might be a stressor upon a boreal aquatic ecosystem.
 Thus, stressors are defined solely in terms of their effects-in fact, in terms of their effects on any particular person or system.
 What acts as a stressor for one person or system might have no effect at all on someone or something else.
 Just about anything can, in principle, be a stressor of something else.

-We can't, therefore, have any theory of the concept of 'stressor' simpliciter.
+What this means is that we cannot have any theory of the concept of 'stressor' simpliciter.
 There is no procedure by which we can determine whether or not a particular entity is a stressor just by looking at its properties or attributes.
 All we can do is actually apply the putative stressor to possible victims, and see if at least one of them experiences stress.
 Certainly, we can talk of 'frequent stressors' or 'likely stressors' of various kinds of stressees, and we can have theories of what kinds of objects these are and recognition procedures for them.
 But it's only when we particularize in just this way that we can have such theories and procedures.